 - 1. How is velocity different from speed? - 2.
-What is the difference between displacement and distance travelled? - 3.
+What is the difference between displacement and distance traveled? - 3.
 What is the difference between average velocity and average speed? - 4.
-Distance travelled is the same as , just viewed in a different context. - Describe a scenario where an object's average speed is a large number, but the magnitude of the average velocity is not a large number. - 6.
+Distance traveled is the same as , just viewed in a different context. - 5.
+Describe a scenario where an object's average speed is a large number, but the magnitude of the average velocity is not a large number. - 6.
 Explain why it is not possible to have an average velocity with a large magnitude but a small average speed.

-In Exercises 7 - 10 , a position function $\vec{r}(t)$ is given.
-Find $\vec{v}(t)$ and $\vec{a}(t).$
+Exercise Group.
+In the following exercises, a position function $\vec{r}(t)$ is given.
+Find $\vec{v}(t)$ and $\vec{a}(t)$.